 There are hotels both inside the town centre and a number of coffee plantations set roughly 30 minutes drive outside.
 The Impala Hotel or Roy Safaris' African Tulip provides good budget accommodation.
 We prefer a more personal, atmospheric experience, and wholly recommend the four bedroom Onsea House - an instant hit at such a good price - followed closely by Rivertrees and Elewana’s luxurious, although pricey, Arusha Coffee Lodge

-While we try and make our website as comprehensive as possible, if you would like some more background information, have a read through the Cadogan Guide to Tanzania and Zanzibar - Arusha Chapter
+While we try and make our website as comprehensive as possible, have a read through the Cadogan Guide to Tanzania and Zanzibar - Arusha Chapter

 , written by one of our director’s Annabel.
 The most recent edition was published in 2005 so some of it might be slightly outdated but generally, it’s as comprehensive as they come.
 For more hints and tips on what to do and see in Arusha, please see our blog